SublimeText/UnitTesting/README.md

 The file [.coveragerc](.coveragerc) is used to control the coverage configuations.
 If it is missing, UnitTesting will ignore the `tests` directory.

+Codecov.io is sightly preferable as it supports merging reports from travis and appveyor.

 ### coveralls.io support

 To generate coverage report for [coveralls.io](https://coveralls.io/):